gokcesanmutlu/travelwebsite2/README.md

 </head>
 <body>

-  <p>It is a reliable website where you can make your travel plans.</p>
+  <p>It is a responsive website design that you can make your travel plans.</p>
 <h2 id="built-with">Built With</h2>
   <ul>
     <li>HTML</li>